kirru2198/My_Docker/Docker_Network/Loopback_ip.md

 ---

-Would you like a simple visual or analogy to help remember it?

----

 ### how loopback is used in Docker or container networking?

 Great!
 Here's how the **loopback address** (`127.0.0.1`) behaves in **Docker networking**, and why it can be tricky: